tomit4/git_presentation/README.md

-Additionally, because version control is kept locally on each contributor' s local machine, git saves developer time by not needing to initially reach out to the project repository unless needing to pull in remote changes.
+Additionally, because version control is kept locally on each contributor' s local machine, git saves developer time by not needing to initially reach out to the project repository unless the developer explicitly pulls in remote changes.

 **Git has integrity**